pin3da/pin3da.github.com/content/posts/advent-of-kotlin.md

 ----
 ## Next ?

-I will keep trying Kotlin in other scenarios, and update this post if I found somethig interested.
+I will keep trying Kotlin in other scenarios, and update this post if I found somethig interesting.
 Also, if you have interesting ideas for next year's advent of code, please let me know! (contact in the "about" page of this site).